 From the beginning, religious instruction has been part of the life and mandate.
 At present, this has taken on a number of forms.
 A primary thrust is in the Catechesis of the Good Shepherd, a Montessori-based method of presenting the beauties and mysteries of our faith.
 One of our houses is given over to this purpose for three to five year olds, with four or five sessions each week.
 Members of Madonna House, along with local assistants and teachers, have also incorporated methodology and materials from the Catechesis into the sacramental preparations in the parish religious education program.

 As the children mature, our involvement with them changes.
 We have participated in the diocesan weekend retreat program for teenagers called Search for Christian Maturity.
-At present, a group of these teens gather at Madonna House for prayer, reflection, song and fellowship on a bi-weekly basis.

 A men’s Scripture study and prayer group has been meeting regularly at our house for over forty years, and a women’s group for over thirty-five years.
 Sharing the Word of God and praying together has proved a source of strength and encouragement for many as they live out their own vocations in the marketplace of home and work.